Filed Incorrectly or Did Not File/Distribute Penalties

 A 226J letter is an IRS notice that informs employers of a potential Employer Shared Responsibility Payment under the ACA.
 Trusaic specializes in crafting tailored responses to reduce or eliminate penalties.

-We’ve saved clients over $1 billion in penalties, with many achieving reductions of 90% or more.
+We’ve saved our clients more than $1 billion in penalties, with many achieving reductions of 90% or more.

 Our team identifies any missing filings, prepares accurate submissions, and resolves discrepancies to satisfy IRS requirements.